Wintersβ Day In

-Conversations on life, faith, stories, and creativity from author Talena Winters.
+Conversations on life, faith, stories, and creativity from author and songwriter (and aspiring mermaid) Talena Winters.

 Update on my week, including the arrival of the hardbacks for Every Star that Shines!
 Woot!